top of page

 • Charitable Foundation “Rokada” — the implementing partner of the UN Refugee Agency (UNHCR).

-• People in Need - international humanitarian organization with a long-lasting presence in Ukraine starting from 2003.
+• People in Need - an international humanitarian organization with a long-lasting presence in Ukraine starting from 2003.

 • RE-WIN — NGO promoting circularity in architecture, based in Switzerland.
 The organization donated sanitary ware and furniture for reuse in CO-HATY housing